OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: KV Offloading: A Unified View

 The distance ${\mathrm{N}}$ is usually chosen based on the worst-expected workload, so that KV caches at maximum sequence length still fit in GPU memory and \revrewrite{offloaded layers can overlap their transfers with computation as much as possible.} Some prior systems~\cite{flexgen, selectn} \revrewrite{profile offloading distances over a grid of batch sizes and sequence lengths to select the best value for each workload.
 Fixing this distance ahead of time} avoids runtime overhead but can be suboptimal if actual workloads deviate from the worst-case assumptions. \revrewrite{This reduces} compute-communication overlap and increases stall risk.
 We examine this effect in two representative cases: token-dimension drift and batch-dimension mismatch.

-\Paragraph{Token Dimension Drift.} \autoref{fig:kv_cache_com_comp}b plots computation and data transfer times against sequence length for LLaMA3-8B on a single NVIDIA A6000 GPU.
+\Paragraph{Token-Dimension Drift.} \autoref{fig:kv_cache_com_comp}b plots computation and data transfer times against sequence length for LLaMA3-8B on a single NVIDIA A6000 GPU.
 As decoding proceeds \revrewrite{and sequence length grows, both} costs grow linearly.
 However, the \revrewrite{transfer time rises} faster, making the optimal offloading strategy dependent on \revrewrite{their relative} ratio.
 For instance, at a sequence length of 2K, data transfer takes about 1.9$\times$ the time needed to compute one layer.
 In this case, offloading every third layer hides the transfer time under computation, yielding perfect overlap.
-As decoding continues and the sequence length reaches 16K, the ratio becomes 6.1$\times$, and the offloading strategy that worked at 2K tokens no longer fully hides the transfer time.
+As decoding continues and the sequence length reaches 16K, the ratio becomes 6.1$\times$, and the offloading strategy that worked at 2K tokens no longer fully hides the transfer time and must be adjusted.

-It is worth noting that reducing decode latency always improves the TPOT SLO attainment, but does not always do so for TBT.
-For example, if we use an offloading strategy optimal for the 16K tokens statically, initial tokens are emitted immediately, but each subsequent token's TBT SLO resets relative to the prior one, so generating tokens faster than necessary yields no {benefit}.
-As indicated in~\autoref{fig:kv_cache_com_comp}c, the green area represents the \emph{latency margin} created while the TBT stays below the 52 ms SLO. \revrewrite{As the sequence length increases,} the TBT \revrewrite{grows more rapidly than the TPOT}.
-Around 9K tokens, the margin is gone and TBT rises above the SLO even though TPOT stays low, proving that early speed gains improve TPOT but not TBT.
+Notably, reducing decode latency always improves the TPOT SLO attainment, but does not always improve TBT SLO attainment.
+For example, if we apply an offloading strategy optimal for perfect overlap and the sequence is initially short, early tokens may be emitted faster than necessary.
+However, each subsequent token's TBT SLO resets relative to the prior one, so early savings cannot be carried forward in improving TBT attainment.
+To illustrate, the green area in~\autoref{fig:kv_cache_com_comp}c represents the \emph{latency margin} created while the TBT stays below the 52 ms SLO. \revrewrite{As the sequence length increases,} the TBT \revrewrite{grows more rapidly than the TPOT}.
+Around 9K tokens, the margin is gone even though TPOT stays low, showing that early speed gains improve TPOT but not TBT.
 In this work, we track \emph{latency margin} as a system-wide resource, harvesting it early and spending it to mask later stalls.